 Gateway Journalism Review critically analyzes the mass media in the Midwest stretching from Ohio to Oklahoma and from North Dakota to Arkansas – and beyond.
 The publication’s goal is to regularly review journalism, new media, photojournalism, advertising, public relations and entertainment media to help ensure the public has the most credible, fair media possible.

-GJR‘s comprehensive web site and quarterly print magazine are the phoenix of St. Louis Journalism Review, a publication with a St. Louis focus launched more than 50 years ago by Charles Klotzer.
+GJR’s comprehensive web site and quarterly print magazine are the phoenix of St. Louis Journalism Review, a publication with a St. Louis focus launched more than 50 years ago by Charles Klotzer.
 GJR will continue to report on the St. Louis media.
-Now residing at Southern Illinois University Carbondale, GJR draws upon the considerable student and faculty resources of the university’s School of Journalism in the College of Mass Communication and Media Arts.
+Now residing at Southern Illinois University Carbondale, GJR draws upon the considerable student and faculty resources of the university’s Charlotte Thompson Suhler School of Journalism and Advertising in the College of Arts and Media.

 GJR’s staff welcomes your input, comments and suggestions, and we urge you to consider contributing to GJR – your journalism review.